 I have an Italian recipe for you today – using ‘farfalle,’ bow-tie or butterfly pasta and a tasty sauce flavoured with British pancetta, garlic, artichokes, fresh spinach, tomato and cream.
 This is a lovely supper for a chilly evening and one that reminds me of our wonderful trip to Northern Italy late last spring.
 A piping hot plate of pasta is the perfect dish to serve up to a large family.
-The recipe itself is inspired by a new range of Italian products called Parioli Cucina (available exclusively at Tesco) to a theme of ‘seasonal, Italian and savoury.’
+The recipe itself is inspired by a new range of Italian products called Parioli Cucina to the theme of ‘seasonal, Italian and savoury.’

 One of the things I noticed in Italy, particularly when wandering around the food markets of Bologna, was the abundance of fresh artichokes on offer.
 The same doesn’t really translate over in Britain and I always think that we’re short of ideas on what to do with artichokes.
 Granted, preparing fresh artichokes takes a tiny bit of practice, although I follow the steps outlined by David Lebovitz here.
 As David says “Artichokes are not hard to prepare but they do take a bit of determination.”
 Since fresh artichokes usually come into season during the late spring (May/June) a good alternative is to use an authentic supply of artichokes in a jar, which are harvested in season, marinated, grilled and then preserved in vegetable oil.
 I’ve also added British spinach to my dish, from Kent.

 A quick note on the British pancetta, too.
 I was looking out for Italian pancetta, but this caught my eye at the supermarket and as I haven’t seen British pancetta before I was keen to try it.
-This pancetta is from the new Tesco finest* range.
 I was impressed to read that it is hand-cured, made with outdoor bred pork and is air dried for ten days.
 The smoked pancetta really made the dish.
 It gave it a little extra edge, complimenting the grilled artichokes and fresh spinach beautifully.
 If you can find some smoked pancetta, do try it in this recipe.
 Otherwise, use any good quality Italian pancetta you can find.

 As to the rest of the ingredients from Parioli Cucina, these are made and imported from Italy.
 Parioli is a neighbourhood in the north of Rome in Italy and the range includes dried pasta, sauces, olive oil and balsamic vinegar, chopped and plum tomatoes, antipasti (including the grilled artichokes) and olives.
 For this recipe, I used the Parioli farfalle pasta – which I really liked because the pasta bows were quite small and bite-sized; smaller than farfalle I’ve tried in other ranges.
 The pasta had a good bite and worked really well with my sauce.
 I also used some of their tomato sauce called ‘Basilico’ – a Sicilian basil and tomato sauce, made with vine ripened tomatoes from the Puglia region and fresh basil leaves from Neapolitan farms.
 The sauce had a very rich flavour and I would say was of a better quality to any of the more well-known branded pasta sauces that I’ve tried.